jivebiscuit/jivebiscuit.github.io/docs/policy/general.md

 All ZHU controllers and visitors.

 #### 1-1-3.
 Where Can I Find This Order
-This order is available in digital PDF format on the ZHU ARTCC website at https://houston.center/ and can be accessed publicly within the CONTROLLERS -> RESOURCES menu and documents section under POLICIES.
+This order is available in digital PDF format on the [ZHU Website](https://houston.center/) and can be accessed publicly within the Controllers > Resources menu and documents section under Policies.

 #### 1-1-4.
 Cancellation
-This policy cancels Houston ARTCC General Policy 001 Revision 10 upon release.
+This policy cancels Houston ARTCC General Policy 001 Revision 13 upon release.

 #### 1-1-5.
 Responsibility
 1. The Virtual Houston ARTCC Air Traffic Manager is responsible for maintaining and updating the information contained in this order.